mustafahalil/strict-json-manifesto/README.md

 - A refusal to over-engineer for hypothetical use cases
 - Security-first, by omission (no RCE vectors if you can't do it)
 - Performance-first, by design (generated code, no reflection)
+- Based on decades of production experience and lessons learned

 ### What This Manifesto IS NOT